Rossi-Laboratory/IKDDiT/README.md

 This project implements IKDDiT: a Teacher–Student Diffusion Transformer based on an implicit discriminator, designed for photolithography overlay map generation with computational acceleration advantages.

 ## 🎉 ICCV 2025 Accepted Paper
-This paper has been accepted for presentation at the **International Conference on Computer Vision (ICCV) 2025, Honolulu, Hawaii.**
+This paper has been accepted for presentation at the **International Conference on Computer Vision 2025, Honolulu, Hawaii.**

 ## Key Features
 - **Implicit Discriminator**: During training, the Teacher DiT sees all image patches, while the Student DiT sees only visible patches (others are masked), with token alignment guided by an implicit discriminator.